chandanhpcic/docs/source/troubleshooting/password_reset.rst

 .. code-block:: sh

-    opnsense-shell password
+    reticen8-shell password
     reboot

-The `opnsense-shell` will ask for a confirmation, respond with `Y`
+The `reticen8-shell` will ask for a confirmation, respond with `Y`